Rock 'n' Roll History for

 January 18

-Spencer Goodman, the man who kidnapped and killed the wife of ZZ Top manager Bill Ham in Houston in 1991, is executed by lethal injection in Huntsville, Texas.
+Spencer Goodman, the man who kidnapped and killed the wife of ZZ Top manager Bill Ham in Houston in 1991, was executed by lethal injection in Huntsville, Texas.
 Ham was present for the event.

 2002 - ClassicBands.com